On order preserving and order reversing mappings defined on cones of convex functions: Introduction

 \section{Introduction}

-An elegant theorem of Artstein-Avidan and Milman \cite{Artsein-Milman Annals} states that every fully order reversing (resp. order preserving) mapping $T$ of the cone ${\rm conv}(\mathbb R^n)$ of all extended real-valued proper convex functions defined on $\mathbb R^n$ is essentially the identity (resp. the Legendre transform); or, precisely, \begin{theorem}[Artstein-Avidan and Milman]
+An elegant theorem of Artstein-Avidan and Milman \cite{A-A-M09} states that every fully order reversing (resp. order preserving) mapping $T$ of the cone ${\rm conv}(\mathbb R^n)$ of all extended real-valued proper convex functions defined on $\mathbb R^n$ is essentially the Legendre transform (resp. the identity).
+More precisely, \begin{theorem}[Artstein-Avidan and Milman]